VulnX/VulnX.github.io/_tabs/whoami.md

 ---

-- Currently learning: Heap exploitation
+- Currently learning: Heap and Kernel
-- Future plans: Learn and delve into kernel mode.
+- Future plans: Learn and delve into v8 exploits.

 In this website I plan to post my writeups for the CTF challenges I am able to solve and a few tips and tricks that I have learnt along the way.
 I also plan to compile a list of resources for me and others like me to get started in cyber security and advance their skills.